alexjlockwood/roll-off-club/docs/variations/easy-4-pillar-trench.md

 ## Overview

-This variation starts off very easy, with 4 jumps at the beginning of orange and 3 jumps in the middle of blue.
+[Easy 4](../rolls/easy-4.md#orange) + [Pillar Trench](../rolls/pillar-trench.md) starts off easy, with 4 jumps at the beginning of orange and 3 jumps in the middle of blue.
 The ending of each lap can be difficult with multiple players, especially towards the end of the timeout.

 ## Paths